America’s Birthday Shines Bright

 Fireworks – After a great day at the 76th Annual 4th of July Parade, head over to Fox Park Amphitheater for a patriotic show by the LaPorte County Symphony Orchestra!
 Then, stick around for the City of LaPorte’s free Firework Extravaganza to take place over Clear Lake!

 Get Patriotic in Michigan City

-Parade – Michigan City’s annual Patriotic Parade at 11 a.m. on June 29 is a grand start to your Independence Day celebrations and a high point in the community’s festivities.
+Parade – Michigan City’s annual Patriotic Parade at 11 a.m. on J is a July 2 and start to your Independence Day celebrations and a high point in the community’s festivities.
 A much-loved tradition since 1957, the parade steps off from 10th Street and proceeds south along Franklin Street to Ames Field.
-With nearly 200 entries, viewers are treated to a wide array of units – bands, drum and bugle corps units, floats, fire trucks, dance teams, and vintage cars.
+With over 100 entries, viewers are treated to a wide array of units – bands, floats, fire trucks, dance teams, and vintage cars.
 Make sure to come early for a good spot.